ecency/docs/src/content/docs/contribution.md

 ### Share ideas, feedback, and translations

-Join our translation teams or share ideas and feedback in the Ecency [Discord server](https://discord.me/ecency).
+Join our translation teams or share ideas and feedback in the [Ecency Help chat](https://ecency.com/chats/hive-125126/channel).
 We try our best to support all contributors!

 ### Recognizing contributors

 We celebrate community members on [ecency.com/contributors](https://ecency.com/contributors).
-If you contributed but do not see your name, reach out to the team on Discord or update the relevant open-source repository directly.
+If you contributed but do not see your name, reach out to the team in the [Ecency Help chat](https://ecency.com/chats/hive-125126/channel) or update the relevant open-source repository directly.

 Thank you for helping Ecency grow!